Ferdinand Columbus: Library

 Allegory of the Transience of Life (ca. 1480–90), 33.3 x 22.6 cm, engraving printed on vellum.
 In the collection of the British Museum.
 This print by the anonymous fifteenth century engraver Master I. A. M. of Zwolle is one example of the early prints collected by Columbus.

 As an adult, Columbus was known as a scholar.
 He had a generous income from his father's New World demesne and used a sizeable fraction of it to buy books.
 Columbus travelled extensively around Europe to gather books, eventually amassing a personal library of over 15,000 volumes.
 This library was patronized by educated people in Spain and elsewhere, including the Dutch philosopher Erasmus.

-The impressively large library was unique in several ways.